-- At the Select Data Source screen, select the option labeled Enter data about the relying party manually and click Next.
+- At the Select Data Source screen, select the option labeled Enter data about the relying party manually then select Next.

-- At the Specify Display Name screen, give the RPT a descriptive and unique name, such as Syncplicity, and click Next.
+- At the Specify Display Name screen, give the RPT a descriptive and unique name, such as Syncplicity, then select Next.

-- At the Choose Profile screen, select the ADFS profile option to enable SAML 2.0 authentication; click Next.
+- At the Choose Profile screen, select the ADFS profile option to enable SAML 2.0 authentication, then select Next.

-- At the Configure Certificate screen, there is nothing to change; click Next.
+- At the Configure Certificate screen, there is nothing to change.
+Select Next.

 - At the Configure URL screen, check Enable support for the SAML 2.0 WebSSO protocol then enter the SAML 2.0 SSO service URL.
-This URL is unique to your company; it is:
+This URL is unique to your company:

 For example, if your custom subdomain was mycompany, the URL would be:

 - At the Configure Identifiers screen, add a relying party trust identifier.
 This is text (usually a URL) that serves as a name that accompanies all valid authentication requests.
-This name is also unique to your company; it is:
+This name is unique to your company:

 Following the prior example of a company with mycompany for a subdomain, the identifier would be:

 - At the Ready to Add Trust screen, review the selections you have made in the previous screens.
-If satisfied, click Next.
+If satisfied, select Next.

-- At the Finish screen, check the box, Open the Edit Claim Rules dialog for this relying party trusts when the wizard closes, and click Close.
+- At the Finish screen, check the box, Open the Edit Claim Rules dialog for this relying party trusts when the wizard closes, and select Close.

-- In the Edit Claim Rules dialog, click the Add Rule The purpose of this rule is to cause the user’s email address to be sent to the Syncplicity application when a user has successfully authenticated; this email address is how we identify the user in our system.
+- In the Edit Claim Rules dialog, select Add Rule.
+This rule forces the user's email address to be sent to the Syncplicity application after a user has successfully authenticated; this email address is how we identify the user in our system.

 - At the Choose Rule Type screen, you are prompted to select a Claim rule template.
-Leave the default value, Send LDAP Attributes as Claims, selected; click Next.
+Leave the default value, Send LDAP Attributes as Claims, then select Next.

-- Click Add Rule to add a second rule, which is the final rule.
-The purpose of this second rule is to give the email address claim a specific emphasis in the SAML response sent to the Syncplicity application; specifically, we require that the SAML assertion containing the email address be a NameID assertion with a format describing it as an email address.
+- Select Add Rule to add a second rule (this is the final rule).
+This rule gives the email address claim a specific emphasis in the SAML response sent to the Syncplicity application; specifically, we require that the SAML assertion containing the email address be a NameID assertion with a format describing it as an email address.

 - At the Choose Rule Type screen, select the Transform an Incoming Claim template, and click Next.